huacailong/huacailong/README.md

 ## 🚀 About Me
-I'm a current phD student in University of Minnesota with skills in control systems and machine learning.
+I'm a current Ph.D. student at the University of Minnesota with skills in control systems and machine learning.

 ## Other Common Github Profile Sections